Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: A framework for feature extraction

+Standard MDS fails to capture local structures because the chosen ambient space distance between points $n$ and $m$ (denoted $d_{n,m}$) is often not the true distance measure on the data manifold.
+Isomap~\citep{balasubramanian2002isomap} improves estimation of $d_{n,m}$ by using geodesic distances, thus better capturing the true data manifold structure.

+\paragraph{Topology preserving} The community quickly moved from global geometry-preserving FE to local topology-preserving FE to preserve neighborhood structures in the reduced space.
+One of the first methods in this paradigm, Locally Linear Embedding (LLE)~\citep{saul2000introduction}, uses nearest-neighbor graphs to preserve local structures.
+Although LLE is a theoretically sound FE method, it requires a smooth data manifold, well-sampled data, and consistency among locally linear patches.

+Trading the geometric faithfulness of LLE for visual separability, t-SNE is a widely used local topology-preserving FE method. t-SNE models both the ambient and reduced data using similarity graphs based on the RBF kernel.
+Then it uses a probabilistic approach to align the edge distribution of the reduced graph $Q$ with that of the ambient graph $P$.
+Using $p_{n,m}$ as the edge weight between node $n$ and $m$ in $P$ and $q_{n,m}$ as the modeled edge weight in $Q$, t-SNE minimizes the KL divergence between $P$ and $Q$:

 via gradient descent.
-This minimization pushes the reduced space similarity distribution $Q$ closer to the ambient space distribution $P$.
-This preserves local neighborhoods, resulting in clustered low-dimensional embeddings. t-SNE suffers from high computational cost, sensitivity to perplexity, and a non-convex objective.
+Since t-SNE is an iterative method, careful treatment of the initial conditions leads to better-reduced spaces~\citep{kobak2021initialization}.
+Although t-SNE preserves local neighborhoods, resulting in clustered low-dimensional embeddings, it suffers from high computational cost, sensitivity to perplexity, and a non-convex objective.

-Variational AEs (VAEs)~\cite{kingma2013auto} are explicit nonlinear DR methods that involve even more parameter tuning than t-SNE.
-Regardless, they are valuable methods for distribution-preserving DR that output an approximate inverse DR mapping.
-This deep learning method minimizes a loss function that traditionally combines reconstruction loss with the KL divergence into the evidence lower bound (ELBO) loss function.

-VAEs model a reduced space prior $p(\z)$ with an encoded probability $q_\phi (\z|\x)$ and produce reconstruction probabilities $p_\psi(\x|\z)$.
-Putting this all together, the ELBO is

-The first term ensures reconstruction accuracy, while the KL term enforces latent space regularity.
-In VAEs, we often assume a standard normal distribution in the reduced space to ease gradient computation.